screwdriver-cd/guide/docs/user-guide/configuration/annotations.md

 ## Pipeline-Level Annotations

 Pipeline-level annotations are used to modify the properties of the entire pipeline.
-Pipeline-level annotations are under the same level as `shared` and `jobs`
+Pipeline-level annotations are under the same level as `shared` and `jobs`.
+Pull requests cannot change these annotations, they need to be in the SCM branch belonging to the pipeline.

  | Annotation | Values | Description |
  |------------|--------|-------------|